Improving Your eCommerce Strategy: Crawl, Walk, Run

 At this point, you can also begin to increase your analytics efforts.
 In the “Crawl” phase, you may have started out with basic tools such as Google Analytics or Moz.
 At this point, you can benefit from Business Intelligence (BI) insights.

 At the “Run” phase, you have a thorough understanding of your audience, the ultimate goals of your eCommerce website, and how you can expand outward.
 Your strategy is sophisticated, and is large enough that it may depend on complex fulfillment and marketing methods.

 You can fully leverage marketing tactics to automatically identify and respond to customer behavior on your website.
 This could mean setting up automated responses to a user from a unique customer segment, remarketing campaigns, abandoned cart campaigns, or a number of other tactics.
 This is also a good point in time to introduce something like Artificial Intelligence (AI) for product recommendations into your strategy.

 Now that you’ve completely dialed in your website, you can begin to do the same on any other channels you are using to market or sell through.
 You can integrate them with your website, and begin to track your user throughout their entire journey—even before they arrive on your website.

 At this point, now that you have a better understanding of your audience and what they expect from your website, you can begin to implement custom features that are unique to you.
 This could mean a product customizer, like what you might see on Original Stitch.

 Or this could be a new social media integration, like on the Oiselle website, that features curated social media posts.

-The key to a successful ecommerce strategy isn’t a single tactic, it’s multiple tactics working in complete synchronization to deliver on different fronts.
+The key to a successful eCommerce strategy isn’t a single tactic, rather it is multiple tactics working in complete synchronization to deliver on different fronts.
 The best way to build up to that kind of strategy is by making sure your baseline strategy is in place, and then building outward.